cifkao/ismir2019-music-style-translation/data/README.md

    The tracks are matched based on their name, but you can also use the program number.
    Run `python -m ismir2019_cifka.data.chop_midi -h` to see the available options.

-## Bodhidharma data

-The `bodhidharma` directory contains the recipe for pre-processing the Bodhidharma test dataset.
-To run it, simply execute `./prepare.sh`; the dataset will be downloaded automatically.